bhaskardas090/tiptap-editor-codeveda/README.md

 **Note:** Without importing the CSS, the editor will function but won't have proper styling for extensions like tables, code blocks, accordions, etc.

+## 🔧 Form Integration

+The editor is designed to work seamlessly inside forms.
+All buttons have `type="button"` to prevent accidental form submission when clicking editor controls.

 ## 🔧 Basic Usage

 ### Simple Editor